leilasaoud/movies-tableau-visualization/README.md

 ## Datasets

 The datasets used in the project contain metadata and credits information about 5000 movies from ([TMDd](https://www.themoviedb.org)).
-It is available on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata/).
+They are available on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata/).

 ## Featured technologies